14000 Due Process and Release of Information

 14120 Notifications to the Designated Perpetrator

-Upon reaching a disposition (finding) for each allegation, the APS specialist notifies his or her supervisor by email and includes a draft of Form 2248 Notice of Findings to Designated Perpetrator.
+Before submitting the case for closure, the APS specialist notifies his or her supervisor of the disposition by email and includes a draft of Form 2248 Notice of Findings to Designated Perpetrator.
 The supervisor reviews the investigation to determine whether it was thorough and the findings are correct.

-- Whether second-level approval is needed before the APS specialist sends the notification to the designated perpetrator.
-See 11221 Client’s Death May Involve Valid Allegations Against a Perpetrator.
+• If second-level approval is needed before the APS specialist sends the notification to the designated perpetrator.

 If the supervisor agrees with the disposition for each allegation against a perpetrator and secondary approval is required, he or she adds the program administrator or designee as a secondary approver in IMPACT.
 Secondary approval is required if the case involves any of the following situations: